 December 1 marks World AIDS Day.
-AIDS is a disease that affects thousands of people around the world and for which there is currently no definitive cure, although there is treatment to alleviate the symptoms.
+AIDS is a disease that affects thousands of people around the world and for which there is currently no definitive cure.Despite this, there are some treatments to alleviate the symptoms caused by this pathology.

 AIDS is caused by HIV (human immunodeficiency virus), which destroys the cells of the immune system and weakens the entire human organism .